mhendrey/Mad-Llama-Disease/README.md

 1. **Immediate Action**: Implement max_tokens limit of 8,192 tokens to prevent system crashes
 2. **Parameter Optimization**: Raise the temperature to 0.8 and apply a small repetition penalty of 1.03

-## Future Work

-This experiment focused on the 4-bit quantized Llama-3.1-8B model.
-It would interesting to see if similar behavior is observed when using an 8-bit quantized model.